Learning Counterfactual Distributions via Kernel Nearest Neighbors

-\paragraph{Causal inference and kernel methods} Kernel methods are ubiquitous in statistics and machine learning, especially for non-parametric problems, due to their model expressivity and theoretical tractability~\cite{scholkopf2002learning, hofmann2008kernel, sejdinovic2013equivalence}.
+\paragraph{Kernel methods and causal inference} Kernel methods are ubiquitous in statistics and machine learning, especially for non-parametric problems, due to their model expressivity and theoretical tractability~\cite{scholkopf2002learning, hofmann2008kernel, sejdinovic2013equivalence}.
 In causal inference, kernels have been extensively used in causal discovery via conditional independence testing~\cite{gretton2007kernel, laumann2023kernel} and have also been used to model mean embeddings to encode distributional information~\cite{wenliang2023distributional, szabo2016learning} and model counterfactual distributions~\cite{muandet2021counterfactual}.
 More recently, it has been employed in semi-parametric inference for estimating treatment effects in observational settings~\cite{chernozhukov2022automatic} and to model causal estimands that can be expressed as functions~\cite{singh2023kernel}.
-A unifying theme for prior work is the focus on multiple units and multiple measurements for a single outcome.
-To the best of our knowledge, ours is the first work that extends kernel methods to multiple units and multiple measurements for \emph{multiple outcomes} per unit.
+Our work extend kernel methods to model and estimate distributional causal estimands for multiple units and outcomes, a setup common in causal panel data settings.